akaabdullahmateen/roadmap/css/concepts/index.md

 Following element
 : An element A is called a following element of an element B, if and only if B is a preceding element of A.

+Formatting context
+: A formatting context is the environment into which a set of related boxes are laid out.

+In-flow
+: A box is in-flow if it is not out-of-flow.

+Independent formatting context
+: An independent layout environment where the layout of its descendants is generally not affected by the rules and contents of the formatting context outside the box, except through the sizing of the box itself.

+Initial containing block
+: The containing block of the root element.
+The initial containing block establishes a block formatting context.

+Inline box
+: A non-replaced inline-level box whose inner display type is flow.
+The contents of an inline box participate in the same inline formatting context as the inline box itself.

+Inline-level
+: Content that participates in inline layout, specifically, inline-level boxes and text runs.

 Intrinsic dimensions
 : The width and height as defined by the element itself, not imposed by the surroundings.

+Out-of-flow
+: A box is out-of-flow if it is extracted from its expected position and laid out using a different paradigm outside the normal flow of content in its parent formatting context.

 Preceding element
 : An element A is called a preceding element of an element B, if and only if A is an ancestor of B or A is a preceding sibling of B.